vivaria/edisonrul.ing/docs/source/cards/r/riryoku-field.md

 ### Card Rulings

-●This card can't be used against Monster Reborn or Premature Burial since they don't target a monster on the field.
+*   This card can't be used against Monster Reborn or Premature Burial since they don't target a monster on the field.
-●This card can't be used against Fissure, Smashing Ground, or Dark Hole because these cards don't target.
+*   This card can't be used against Fissure, Smashing Ground, or Dark Hole because these cards don't target.